ulfalizer/Kconfiglib/README.md

 somewhere and read the documentation.
 Make sure Kconfiglib sees environment variables referenced in the configuration.

-You can also use pip to install.
+You can also use pip to install:
 ```
 pip install https://github.com/ulfalizer/Kconfiglib/tarball/master
 ```